equinix/metal-cli/README.md

 ## Reference

-The full CLI documentation can be found [here](docs/packet.md) or Daby clicking the links below.
+The full CLI documentation can be found [here](docs/packet.md) or by clicking the links below.

 * [Device operations](docs/packet_device.md)
 * [Facility operations](docs/packet_facilities.md)